Exclusive interviews with leading policymakers that convey the true policy message that impacts markets.

 Actionable insight on monetary policy, balance sheet and inflation with focus on global issuance.
 Analysis on key political risk impacting the global markets.

 CABLE: Sterling outperformed Thursday, in the wake of the BoE's MonPol decision

 & inflation report.
 The Bank voted unanimously to stand pat on its MonPol

 settings, as expected, revising its near-term GDP and inflation forecasts lower

 (although kept longer-term forecasts near-unchanged), before warning that rates

 could rise even if the UK goes through a disruptive no deal Brexit, ultimately

 lending some support to GBP after the initial hit on the economic forecast

-of Thursday.
-UK PM May went to Brussels and some reports suggested that she
+Brexit front.
+UK PM May went to Brussels and some reports suggest she asked EU

 consistently opposing a renegotiation of the current deal.
 Juncker and May will